 Tackle The Hardest Task First

 This is another common aspect that people do to be the most productive.
-Whether it’s learning SEO or another topic, or working on a tough assignment or project, you want to do this.
+Whether it’s learning new knowledge of online marketing or another topic, or working on a tough assignment or project, you want to do this.

 This is something that I’ve started to get around to myself too.
 I make a point of handling my client work early in the morning rather than delaying it.
 This has allowed me the flexibility of my afternoon being more free to do what I like.